 Croatia hotels range from 5-star luxury stays to simple family-run guesthouses – and prices match accordingly (and vary drastically by time of year).

-Many boutique hotels in Croatia are tucked into historic centers, and large brand properties are usually found on the outskirts.
+Many boutique properties are tucked into historic centers, while large brands are often found on the outskirts.

-Vacation rentals in Croatia are our preferred type of accommodation when visiting the country.
-We love staying in holiday rentals in Croatia is that they are often in refurbished historic buildings.
+Vacation rentals in Croatia are our preferred type of accommodation.
+We love it because they are often in refurbished historic buildings.

 While offering modern conveniences, it is also typical to find original characteristics left exposed and unique artistic features.

-You can opt to rent out entire Croatia vacation homes or get a ‘Sobe’, which is just a room for rent.
+You can opt to rent out an entire home or apartment or get a ‘Sobe’, which is just a room for rent.

 We usually use Airbnb to find vacation homes in Croatia, although many holiday apartments are now offered on sites like Booking.com, as well.